UpCloudLtd/upcloud-cli/README.md

 [![UpCloud upctl test](https://github.com/UpCloudLtd/upctl/actions/workflows/test.yml/badge.svg)](https://github.com/UpCloudLtd/upctl/actions/workflows/test.yml)

-UpCloud command line client is created to give our users more control for their environments, contributions from the community are welcomed!
+UpCloud command line client is created to give our users more choices how to control their resources.
+Contributions from the community are welcomed!

 * Check Github issues or create more issues
 * Improve documentation